Retail App Strategies That Boost Engagement, Loyalty & Sales

 White, from digital customer engagement platform provider Airship, highlighted how the benefits of contactless when consumers return to stores or shop more online support the shift to mobile apps.
 Finnimore confirmed no let up in these trends, pointing out Poq saw a 4x YoY increase in downloads during Spring/Summer 2020 that was still tracking at 2x today.

 A webinar poll revealed that companies were most focused on improving omnichannel personalization strategies at this time.
 This was followed by increasing mobile conversions, which Warner of Belk said tracked in line with the US department store retailer’s strategy.
-With over 300 stores, a growing ecommerce website and a Poq-powered mobile app, offering customers an integrated shopping experience is key, she explained.
+With over 300 stores, a growing eCommerce website and a Poq-powered mobile app, offering customers an integrated shopping experience are key, she explained.

 “We’re focused on all of these at Belk,” Warner confirmed.
 “From the point of view of my team, looking at customer retention, this year we’re really trying to double down on omnichannel personalization.
 We’ve seen customer behaviour over the past year really shifting.
 People are home and on their phones more.